FahimDev/rent-a-car/docs/technical/architecture.md

-# System Architecture - DriveShare
+# System Architecture - Rent-A-Car

 ## Overview
-DriveShare is a simple Next.js application that combines frontend and backend in a single framework.
+Rent-A-Car is a simple Next.js application that combines frontend and backend in a single framework.
 The system is designed for easy deployment on cPanel hosting with minimal complexity.

 ## Architecture Overview